Skip to content

 Jim Muth

 A special distinction must be awarded to Jim Muth.
-His works combine an unparalleled mastery of FractInt and in-depth commentary about pretty much everything, making him unique among fractal enthusiasts.
-I hope his creations never disappear from the internet, as some voluntary folks are keeping them online.
-Here are links to some repositories.
+His works combine an unparalleled mastery of FractInt with in-depth commentary on pretty much everything, making him unique among fractal enthusiasts.
+I hope his creations never disappear from the internet, as some volunteers are working to keep them online.
+Here are links to some of these repositories.

 Fractal music

-The incursion of fractals into the art world is not limited to the visual dimension.
-Another major contribution of fractals to art is through the sound waves.
-The same recursive principles applied to fractal imaging can be applied to music to create what is usually called fractal music.
+The influence of fractals in the art world is not limited to the visual dimension.
+Another significant contribution is through sound waves.
+The same recursive principles used in fractal imaging can be applied to music to create what is usually referred to as fractal music.

 Other services